You might be...

 Autistic.
 ADHD.
 Parent Mentor.

 Zoe is a coach and mentor to parents across the world who are raising neurodivergent children.
 She awakens their sovereign hearts to bring forth radical healing, connection and an inner and outer freedom that is often lost to families post-diagnosis.
-Zoe’s mission is to help parents trust again - trust in each other, that they hold the answers, and that they know their child better than anyone else.
+Zoe’s mission is to help parents trust again - trust that they hold the answers, that they know their child better than anyone else, and trust in each other.

 Our children are free to be themselves more and more when we, as parents, take back what is ours and connect back to what is important: honouring our values and living our truth.